 - SIGN UP for AC Alert

-- KNOW YOUR ZONE with Zonehaven
+- KNOW YOUR ZONE with Genasys Protect (Zonehaven)

 - Understand Notifications and Warnings

-- Prepare Go-Bags for every member of the household (including pets) Evacuation and Go-Bag Checklists
+- Prepare Go-Bags for every member of the household (including pets): Evacuation and Go-Bag Checklists

 - Review recommended Evacuation Guidelines

-- Know what to do if you have to evacuate, including all possible ways out Emergency Evacuations
+- Know what to do if you have to evacuate, including all possible ways out: Emergency Evacuations

-- Harden your home against wildfire Home Hardening for Wildfire
+- Harden your home against wildfire: Home Hardening for Wildfire

 - Prepare for possible Power Outages (planned or unplanned)